Sadnalegs

+After Trisong Detsen retired to live at Zungkar, he passed the throne to his second son, Muné Tsenpo, who reigned from in 797 to 799.
+It is said that Muné Tsenpo was poisoned by his mother.

+Buton Rinchen Drub states that Muné Tsenpo's throne was passed to his brother Mutik Tsenpo, who was later "known by the surname of Sen-na-le (fn.
+1351, Sadnalegs)."

-Whatever the case, both the Old Book of Tang and the Tibetan sources agree that, since Muné Tsenpo had no heirs, power passed to his younger brother, Sadnalegs, who was on the throne by 804 CE.
+Both the Chronicle of Ba, other Tibetan sources, and the Old Book of Tang agree that since Muné Tsenpo had no heirs, the throne passed to his younger brother, Mutik Tsenpo (Sadnalegs) in 800, and he was coronated by 804 CE.

-The other brother, Mutik Tsenpo, was apparently not considered for office as he had previously murdered a senior minister and had been banished to Lhodak Kharchu near the Bhutanese border.

-Then the powerful Buddhist monk Nyang Tingngezin proposed to install Tridé Songtsen as the new emperor.
-He was so young that most of ministers doubted about his ability to be the emperor.
+Although Mutik Tsenpo was only four years of age, after the poisoning of Muné Tsenpo, the Buddhist monk Nyang Tingngezin proposed to enthrone Mutik Tsenpo as the king.
+He was so young that most of the ministers doubted his ability to be the king.
 In order to test the majesty of the young prince, the ministers let him sit on a seat and put many precious ornaments on his head.
 His body couldn't carry such a weight, so he tilted his neck and wobbled, which was considered very dignified.
-Finally he inherited the throne, and thus got a nickname, Sénalek Jingyön, which meant "The crooked neck [child] who had been examined and [recognized as] the proper [emperor]".

-As he was quite young when he came to the throne, Sadnalegs was assisted by four experienced ministers, two of whom were also Buddhist monks.
+Finally he inherited the throne.
+Sadnalegs was assisted by four experienced ministers, two of whom were also Buddhist monks.
 They followed the policies of the previous kings.
-Sadnalegs had four wives from different Tibetan clans.
+Sadnalegs had four wives from different Tibetan clans and five sons while the number of his daughters is unknown.